GLOBAL MARKETS-Shares limp toward biggest monthly drop since February

 By Marc Jones

-LONDON, Aug 31 (Reuters) - World shares limped towards their worst month since February, with sentiment hurt by still-gloomy China factory readings on Thursday, as traders awaited European and U.S. data that could add to bets that interest rates have peaked.
+LONDON, Aug 31 (Reuters) - World shares limped towards their worst month since February, with sentiment hurt by still-gloomy China factory readings on Thursday, as traders awaited U.S. data later that could add to bets that interest rates have peaked.

-Europe's main bourses 0#.INDEXE started fractionally higher as UBS's results and cost-cutting plans for its Credit Suisse takeover sent its shares 5% higher UBSG.S, and travel and leisure stocks .SXTP gained 0.7% after their worst month of 2023.
+Europe's main bourses 0#.INDEXE were fractionally higher after UBS's results and cost-cutting plans for its Credit Suisse takeover sent its shares nearly 6% higher UBSG.S, and travel and leisure stocks .SXTP rallied over 1% at the end of what has been their worst month of 2023.

-Both S&P 500 futures ESc1 and Nasdaq futures NQc1 were little changed ahead of U.S. trading later, while Asian shares .MIAP00000PUS saw a low-key finish to a difficult August, especially in China's property market which has slumped again. .HSMPI.
+Both S&P 500 futures ESc1 and Nasdaq futures NQc1 were also nudging up ahead of U.S. trading later, while Asian shares .MIAP00000PUS had made a low-key finish to what has been a difficult August, especially in China's property market. .HSMPI.

-European bond yields and the euro EUR=EBS both dipped ahead of euro zone inflation data as investors pondered if early readings, showing prices remained stubbornly high in both Germany and France in August, could mean the European Central Bank delivers another rate hike next month.
+European bond yields and the euro EUR=EBS were both down despite euro zone inflation data remaining stubbornly high including in countries like Germany and France, which could mean the European Central Bank delivers another rate hike next month.
 GVD/EUR

-One of the ECB's top policymakers, Isabel Schnabel, also cautioned in a speech that recent falls in "risk-free rates" in Europe meant markets may have undone some of the ECB's work.
+ECB meeting minutes released on Thursday showed its ratesetters were keen to keep options open for such a move.
+One of the ECB's top policymakers, Isabel Schnabel, also cautioned in a speech earlier in the day that recent falls in "risk-free rates" may have undone some of the ECB's work.

-Those rates are now back to February levels, Schnabel explained.
+Those rates are now back to February levels, Schnabel said.
 "This decline could counteract our efforts to bring inflation back to target in a timely manner."

 Data overnight had showed China's manufacturing activity contracted for a fifth straight month in August, and while the pace of declines moderated, the services sector lost a little momentum.